The Grand Union Community Choir is returning to in-person rehearsals from September 2021!

 We sing a mixed repertoire including world music, music theatre, folk, popular and contemporary classical.
 We enjoy sharing performance platforms with ABC Big Band, Heath Band, Luton Concert Orchestra and Leighton-Linslade Gala Orchestra, raising money for local and national charities, as well as singing on our own.
 Participation in performances is optional.
 Our key aims are for people to find their voices, feel good, meet new friends, laugh, learn and sing.
 Worrying is not allowed!

-The choir is directed by Susan Cox an experienced vocal leader and teacher who enjoys working with singers of all ages.
+The choir is directed by Susan Cox an experienced vocal leader, teacher and music director who enjoys working with singers of all ages.
 Accompaniment is provided by John Wearmouth, a gifted organist, pianist and choir director in his own right.

 JOIN US TODAY